Where Do We Go Now?: Production

-The shooting of Where Do We Go Now? lasted for 2 months from 18 October until 18 December 2010.
+The shooting of Where Do We Go Now? lasted for two months from 18 October until 18 December 2010.
 Khaled Mouzanar, Labaki's husband, composed the music for the film.
 Tania Saleh wrote the lyrics to all the songs in the film.
 The movie was released in Cannes in May 2011.

-Sam Nessim, who helped co-write the film with Labaki, shot the initial stills for the film and was set to be the director of photography at only 18 years old, but he was not available during the months of production due to school, so Christophe Offenstein stepped in.
+Sam Nessim, who helped co-write the film with Labaki, shot the initial stills for the film and was set to be the director of photography at the age of 18, but he was not available during the months of production due to school, so Christophe Offenstein stepped in.

 The film was shot in Taybeh, a village near Baalbek, because the town contains a church neighboring a mosque.
 Other towns were used during the shooting, including Meshmesh, Douma, and Jeita's Church Al-Saydeh.

 Release

 The film was part of the official selection at the 2011 Cannes Film Festival in the Un Certain Regard parallel competition.
 The film was released on 14 September 2011 in France and 22 September 2011 in Lebanon, Syria and Jordan.